 Overview

-Offset AI estimates the carbon emissions and water consumption associated with your ChatGPT usage.
+Offset AI estimates the carbon emissions and water consumption associated with your usage of major AI assistants — including ChatGPT, Gemini, Claude, and Perplexity.
 Every time you send a prompt, the servers powering that response consume electricity and water.
 Our methodology translates your prompt count into tangible environmental impact using the best available research from peer-reviewed studies, government data, and independent analysis.

 We believe in transparency.
 Below, we describe exactly how we arrive at our estimates, what assumptions we make, and where the underlying data comes from — so you can evaluate our approach and hold us accountable.